September 14-22 (or Sept 26), 2019

 8 or 12 nights in clean, comfortable and central 3- or 4-star hotels

-Transfer to/from Malpensa (2019) or Linate (2020) airport on trip arrival and departure day
+Transfer to/from Malpensa (2019) or Linate (2020) airport on arrival and drop off at airport on final trip day

 Private ground transport between Milan hotel and Monterosso hotel

-All train tickets in Cinque Terre, from Monterosso to Lucca, & Lucca to Florence
+Train tickets for Cinque Terre, from Monterosso to Lucca, & Lucca to Florence

-Private rental vehicle from Florence onwards until the end of trip
+Private ground transport from Florence onwards until the end of trip

 Orientation walk around Milan center